Vaxoff/LIMO-LED-Status-Indicator-/README.md

 ```bash
 ls -l /dev/ttyACM0
 ```
-^ you should see something like
+when you run this ^ you should see something like:
 ```bash
 crw-rw-rw- 1 root dialout 166, 0 ... /dev/ttyACM0
 ```
+this command checks logs
 ```bash
 journalctl -u limo-id-sender -f
 ```
-^ checks logs